RyanMcG/Bits-Books/README.md

 Heroku](http://devcenter.heroku.com/articles/python).

 To get the app running locally you just need to run a few commands.
-(Most of these are covered in the Heroku instructions rerferenced above).
+(Most of these are covered in the Heroku instructions referenced above).

 1. Install *pip* on your computer (if it isn't already installed).
 This may change depending on your distribution, so you might want to look this up on your